Aydin Palmer flirts with 5-inning no-hitter in Florence's 10-0 win over Horry

 Then, Collin Minshew's two-run double in the bottom of the fourth accounted for the final score.

-Florence and Horry play 7:30 p.m.
+Florence and Horry were set to play at 7:30 p.m.
 Friday at Marion's Fox Field, but that does not count as a league game.
 Tuesday's rained-out league game against Horry is postponed until July 8 at Conway.